top of page

 SLI

-The REAL Essentials and Positive Potential 6th grade curricula have been presented in schools and communities at a local and national level.
+The Positive Potential 6th grade curricula have been presented in schools and communities at a local and national level.
 This week-long program helps youth learn about:

 • Self-esteem and sense of purpose